leejoonli/code-every-day/log.md

 ## Thoughts

 Did some basic review on pointers.
 Seems like it's the same in C++ as it is in C so far.

+# Day 227 (12/6/2022)

+## C++

+Practiced in C++.

+## Thoughts

+Learned about using `new` and `delete` and some best practices when using pointers in C++.  `new` seems like the C++ way of using `malloc()` since it uses memory from the heap and `delete` is basically the same thing as using `free()`.
+The initialization of using memory on the heap is less syntactic in C++.
+As for the best practices when using pointers, that was interesting since one best practice is to initialize the pointer back to `nullptr` after using `delete` and for multiple pointers pointing to the same address you use the slave pointers instead of the master pointer.